iobroker-community-adapters/ioBroker.mihome-vacuum/DEVELOPMENT.md

 The widget build first writes to `src-widgets/build/`. `scripts/copy-widgets.cjs` then replaces only generated `customWidgets.js` and `assets/` while preserving shared VIS 1 images and CSS.

 Both widget variants default to instance `mihome-vacuum.0` and `cleanmap.map64`.
-Fan values are configurable because model families use different numeric scales.
+The numeric fallback fan values are configurable because model families use different numeric scales.

+Development and tests:

+- `npm run dev:widgets` runs the Vite build in watch mode and copies every result into `widgets/`, so a running `dev-server watch` picks up each change without a manual `npm run build:widgets`.
+  Known limitation of `@iobroker/dev-server` 0.8.0: its file sync can crash with `ENOENT ... unlink` when a rebuild removes hashed chunks it is about to copy.
+Restart it with `dev-server watch --noStart --noInstall` in that case.
+- `test/testWidgetHelpers.js` unit-tests the pure helpers in `src-widgets/src/lib/` (they are transpiled on the fly with the TypeScript API).
+It is part of `npm run test:js`.
+- `npm run test:widgets` runs `test/widgets.test.js` with `@iobroker/vis-2-widgets-testing`: it
+  installs js-controller, web and vis-2 into a temporary directory, opens the palette in a headless browser and adds every widget of the set.
+It needs network access and several minutes, so it is not part of the default `npm test` gate; run it before a release that changes the widget.

 When changing either widget: